DiffBIR: Towards Blind Image Restoration with Generative Diffusion Prior: Related Work

-\textbf{Zero-shot Image Restoration.} ZIR aims to achieve image restoration by leveraging a pre-trained prior network in an unsupervised manner.
+ZIR aims to achieve image restoration by leveraging a pre-trained prior network in an unsupervised manner.
 Earlier works \cite{zero_shot_gan_based1, zero_shot_gan_based2, pulse, dgp} mainly concentrate on searching a latent code within a pre-trained GAN's latent space.
-Recent advancements in this field embrace the utilization of Denoising Diffusion Probabilistic Models \cite{ddpm, songyang1, songyang2, sd, dalle2, imagen}.
+Recent advancements in this field embrace the utilization of DDPMs \cite{ddpm, songyang1, songyang2, sd, dalle2, imagen}.
 DDRM \cite{ddrm} introduces an SVD-based approach to handle linear image restoration tasks efficiently.
 Meanwhile, DDNM \cite{ddnm} analyzes the range-null space decomposition of a vector theoretically and then designs a sampling schedule based on the null space.
 Inspired by classifier guidance \cite{beatsgan}, GDP \cite{gdp} introduces a more convenient and effective guidance approach, in which the degradation model can be estimated during inference.
-Although these works contribute to the advancement of zero-shot image restoration techniques, ZIR methods still cannot achieve satisfactory restoration results in low-quality images from real world.
+Although these works contribute to the advancement of zero-shot image restoration techniques, ZIR methods still cannot achieve satisfactory restoration results in low-quality images from the real world.

-\textbf{Blind Face Restoration.} As a specific sub-domain of general images, the face image typically carries more structural and semantic information.
-Early attempts utilize geometric priors (e.g. facial parsing maps~\cite{face_geo_prior_1}, facial landmarks\cite{fsrnet, face_geo_prior_2}, and facial component heatmaps~\cite{yu2018face}) or reference priors\cite{XiaomingLi2018LearningWG, XiaomingLi2020EnhancedBF, XiaomingLi2020BlindFR, BerkDogan2019ExemplarGF} as auxiliary information to guide the face restoration process.
-With the rapid development of generative networks, many BFR approaches incorporate powerful generative-prior to reconstruct faces in great realness.
-Representative GAN-prior-based methods~\cite{gfpgan, gpen, gcfsr, glean} have demonstrated their capability in achieving both high-quality and high-fidelity face reconstruction.
-State-of-the-art works~\cite{codeformer, vqfr, restoreformer} introduce the HQ codebook to generate surprisingly realistic face details by exploiting Vector-Quantized (VQ) dictionary learning~\cite{vqvae, vqgan}.